-We’ve already noted that sleep apnea can cause bad morning breath.
-But shouldn’t CPAP cure morning breath related to dry mouth during sleep?
-We would like to think so, especially since mouth drying overnight is associated with increased risk of cavities.
+We’ve previously noted that sleep apnea can cause bad morning breath.
+So, shouldn’t CPAP cure morning breath related to dry mouth during sleep?
+We would like to think so, especially since mouth drying overnight is associated with an increased risk of cavities.

 How CPAP Causes Dry Mouth

+CPAP and dry mouth go hand in hand.
 CPAP can cause dry mouth because it forces air into your body.
-When this air travels through your body, then exists, it carries with it much of the moisture your body is producing to keep your airways moist.
-It’s like putting a fan so it blows over a wet floor to dry it.
-The result can be a sometimes very serious, even painful dry mouth.
+When this air travels through your body, it carries with it much of the moisture your body is producing to keep your airways moist.
+It’s similar to putting a fan so it blows over a wet floor to dry it.
+The result can sometimes be very serious, even painful dry mouth.

 Although the drying happens anyway with CPAP, it can be made worse if your mask leaks, or if you have a nose-only mask and breath out of your mouth.